Welcome to the home of NEMA MW 1000,

 Appendix E defines the dimensional criteria for ranges of sizes of rectangular bare, film insulated, and fibrous covered magnet wire.
 These tables provide the general rules and guidelines for various rectangular magnet wire products that are not standard as defined in Part 1.
 For convenience, cross-references to the corresponding tables in Part 1 are provided.

-Appendix F provides important information on selected refrigerants that could be used as an alternative to R-22, including their chemical compositions, boiling points, critical pressures and critical temperatures.
+Appendix F provides important information on selected refrigerants that could be used as alternatives to monochlorodifluoromethane (refrigerant R-22), including chemical compositions, boiling points, critical pressures and critical temperatures.

 Appendix G provides industry recommended winding tensions for de-reeling of magnet wire onto end user winding equipment.